dacharyc/prfocus-website/content/en/docs/repositories/manage-repository.md

 ## Customize Repository Settings

 In this view, you can also customize the settings for a repository.
 Settings you customize here override the **Global Default** settings for these options.

-The settings you can customize include:
+### Show Columns in Repo Dashboard

-- Which columns to show in the repo dashboard.
+Which columns to show in the repo dashboard.

 - If you'll never be a reviewer, assignee, or contributor to the repository, you can select the "Watch-only view" setting.
 This removes the **My PRs**, **Reviewing PRs**, and **Assigned PRs** columns when viewing that repository.
 When you toggle this setting, the rest of the options disappear.
 - If you may be a reviewer, assignee, or contributor to the repository, you can check which columns apply to your role in that repository.
-PR Focus shows the corresponding columns in the **Repository Dashboard**, and in the **All Repositories** dashboard.
+PR Focus shows the corresponding columns in the **Repository Dashboard**, and in the **All Pull Requests** dashboard.
-- How many days to wait before setting a PR to "inactive."
-When a PR becomes inactive, it moves out of the repository dashboards to the **Inactive PRs** dashboard.
-This helps avoid cluttering your repository dashboards with pull requests that may be blocked.
-- How many days to wait after a PR has been closed before setting it to "archived."
-When a PR has been closed or merged for the designated number of days, it moves to the **Archived PRs** dashboard.
-- How often to fetch PRs for the repository.
-For some repositories, you may only need to see updates daily, and more frequent updates would be a distraction.
-For other repositories, you may want to see updates whenever you look at PR Focus, so you may want it to update as often as several times per hour.
-The default fetch interval is one hour.

-When you press the **Save Repo Settings** button, PR Focus saves all of the values in the "Customize Repository Settings" section of the view as custom repository settings.
-These settings apply only to this repository, and override the global default settings for this repo.

-If you would instead like to customize the global default settings, refer to [Settings]({{< ref "docs/settings/_index.md" >}}).

 {{% alert title="Important" color="secondary" %}}
 If you become a reviewer or assignee in a repository, PR Focus shows the relevant column for the repository dashboard *and* the **All Pull Requests** dashboard.
 This overrides any global or repository settings.
 This feature is to ensure you don't miss a PR where you have been requested as an assignee or reviewer.
 {{% /alert %}}

+### Inactive/Archive Behavior

+PR Focus automatically moves PRs that are inactive out of your main **All Pull Requests** and repository dashboard to an **Inactive PRs** dashboard.
+You can customize how long to wait before setting a PR as inactive for a given repository.
+This helps avoid cluttering your active dashboards with pull requests that may be blocked.

+PR Focus automatically moves closed PRs out of your main **All Pull Requests** and repository dashboard to an **Archived PRs** dashboard.
+You can customize how long to wait before setting a PR as archived for a given repository.
+If your work is done immediately when the pull request is closed, you might want to move it right away to the archived dashboard.
+If your work *starts* when a pull request is closed, as when you're a downstream team writing documentation for a new feature, you may want a closed PR to remain visible in your dashboard for a longer period of time.

 ### GitHub Fetch Frequency

+PR Focus automatically fetches updates from GitHub in the background while the app is open.
+You can customize how often to fetch updates for a given repository.
+For some repositories, you may only need to see updates daily, and more frequent updates would be a distraction.
+For other repositories, you may want to see updates whenever you look at PR Focus, so you may want it to update as often as several times per hour.
+The default fetch interval is one hour.

 The GitHub API rate-limits API access tokens to 5,000 calls per hour.